 This page shows you how to use Object Storage with s3cmd.

-Object Storage allows you to store any kind of object (documents, images, videos, etc.).
+Object Storage allows you to store any kind of objects (documents, images, videos, etc.).
 You can retrieve them anytime and from anywhere.

-This guide will show you how to use the Object Storage with one of these tools, s3cmd.
+This tutorial details how to use the Object Storage with s3cmd.

 There are four steps to configure and use s3cmd: